wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 1: Create the service resources

-To create the API resource via which the service is invoked, follow these steps.
+To create the API resource via which the service is invoked, follow this procedure:

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/).